R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ReverseEnclave reverseEnclave = mockHost.getEnclave();
 ```

-`MockHost` is a `EnclaveHost` so you call the enclave as normal with `callEnclave`.
+`MockHost` is an `EnclaveHost` so you call the enclave as normal with `callEnclave`.
 You have direct assess to the
 enclave object instance with `mockHost.getEnclave()`.

 ### Native